-InnWater is a three-year European project that has started in March 2023.
+InnWater is a three year European project that has started in March 2023.
 It brings together 13 partners with different expertise and stakeholders from 6 countries, to promote social innovation to renew multi-level and cross sector water governance.

-The InnWater pilot site implementation guidelines are designed to be a working document that introduces the need for Pilot Site Communities including some of the issues with building representation based on the influence and interest of stakeholders.
+The InnWater preliminary pilot site implementation guidelines are designed to be a working document that introduces the need for Pilot Site Communities including some of the issues with building representation based on the influence and interest of stakeholders.
 The guide also details the nature of each Pilot Site Community both in terms of geographical information but also in terms of current status and challenges with water governance in each area.
 They also highlight the composition of each Pilot Site Community.

 Finally, the aim of the guide is to show how and when the 30 Pilot Site Community webinars and the three European level Transversal webinars envisaged over the project period will be used to explore both the local challenges but also project wide challenges as framed in each Work Package.
-This live document was created in the continuity of D5.1 (Preliminary pilot sites implementation guidelines) and updated throughout the project as more detail came out of each Work Package and Pilot Site.
+This live document will be updated throughout the project as more detail comes out of each Work Package and Pilot Site and this report will be finalised as D5.2 (Final pilot site implementation guidelines) at the end of the project.